Film Review: Gods and Generals (2003)

 (source: tmdb.org)

-If current trends continue, US Civil War might represent a challenge to future archaeologists, due to absence of monuments and memorials.
-They are recently being removed under pressure of influential “wokesters”, apparently unhappy over conflict being fought mainly by white cisheterosexual Christian men.
-This iconoclastic process might be seen as misguided and catastrophic in long term, but, on the other hand, it might have started with some sound arguments and legitimate grievances against some of the more questionable interpretations of US Civil War, one of which is used in Gods and Generals, 2003 epic directed by Ronald F. Maxwell, known as one of the most controversial Hollywood films of 21st Century.
+If current trends continue, the US Civil War might represent a challenge to future archaeologists due to the absence of monuments and memorials.
+They are being removed under the pressure of influential “wokesters,” apparently unhappy over a conflict fought mainly by white cisgender heterosexual Christian men.
+This iconoclastic process might be seen as misguided and catastrophic in the long term; however, it may have originated from some sound arguments and legitimate grievances against certain questionable interpretations of the US Civil War, one of which is used in Gods and Generals, the 2003 epic directed by Ronald F. Maxwell, known as one of the most controversial Hollywood films of the 21st century.

 Gods and Generals was, like Gettysburg, an impressive effort in terms of scale.
-Its budget of 60 million US$, provided mostly from Turner’s own pocket, resulted in spectacular recreations of major battles with large number of extras and great care about period details.
-However, inevitable comparisons between the two clearly pointed towards latter film being vastly inferior.
-The most notable differences are in the cast, with some of its members being unable to repeat the roles from ten years earlier and being replaced not always with the best results.
-Martin Sheen, who has very effectively played Lee in Gettysburg is replaced with much more bland and less impressive Robert Duvall.
-Stephen Lang, who made such great impression as unfortunate General Pickett ten years earlier, here plays completely different character of Stonewall Jackson.
-Only Jeff Daniels repeats the role of Joshua Chamberlain, which is rather unimpressive due to poor script and bad dialogues.
+Its budget of $60 million, provided mostly from Turner’s own pocket, resulted in spectacular recreations of major battles with a large number of extras and great attention to period details.
+However, inevitable comparisons between the two clearly pointed towards the latter film being vastly inferior.
+The most notable differences are in the cast, with some members unable to reprise their roles from ten years earlier and being replaced, not always with the best results.
+Martin Sheen, who effectively played Lee in Gettysburg, is replaced by the much blander and less impressive Robert Duvall.
+Stephen Lang, who made a great impression as the unfortunate General Pickett ten years earlier, here plays the completely different character of Stonewall Jackson.
+Only Jeff Daniels reprises the role of Joshua Chamberlain, which is rather unimpressive due to the poor script and bad dialogue.

-Another issue that plagues Gods and Generals is its length, which is rather unsuitable for the film that covers two years of war.
-Originally it was supposed to be made in two parts or released as miniseries, but at the end decision was made to turn into feature with more than three and half hours.
-The film is both overlong and rushed as a result, with plot dealing mostly with battles that just happen to be major Southern victories.
-This also points to the issue that ultimately wrecked Gods and Generals among the critics – pro-Southern bias, which is so different from the more balanced approach of Gettysburg.
-In order to create sympathies for Southerners and their ultimately doomed cause, Maxwell’s script takes somewhat creative approach towards history, suggesting the issue of secession wasn’t about the slavery and that even such iconic Southern leader like Jackson believed that his homeland’s “peculiar institution” would be ultimately abolished without pesky Northerners infringing on Southern state’s rights.
+Another issue that plagues Gods and Generals is its length, which is rather unsuitable for a film covering two years of war.
+Originally, it was supposed to be made in two parts or released as a miniseries, but in the end, the decision was made to turn it into a feature film lasting more than three and a half hours.
+The film is both overlong and rushed as a result, with the plot mainly dealing with battles that just happen to be major Southern victories.
+This also points to the issue that ultimately wrecked Gods and Generals among critics: pro-Southern bias, which is so different from the more balanced approach of Gettysburg.
+In order to create sympathy for Southerners and their ultimately doomed cause, Maxwell’s script takes a somewhat creative approach to history, suggesting that the issue of secession wasn’t about slavery and that even such an iconic Southern leader as Jackson believed that his homeland’s “peculiar institution” would ultimately be abolished without pesky Northerners infringing on Southern states' rights.

-Turner might have believed that during patriotic hysteria following 9/11 and calls for national unity his pro-Southern treatment of Civil War, like in similar instances before, could be acceptable.
-He was very wrong and it became apparent when most of the critics and historians accused film of promoting Lost Cause mythology and called it right-wing racist propaganda, even comparing it with controversial The Birth of a Nation from one century earlier.
-This led to Gods and Generals completely failing at the box office and Turner abandoning his plans for the sequel.
-But, most importantly, precedent for cancelling pro-Southern works of art was set, being applied first on screen and later in real life.
+Turner might have believed that during the patriotic hysteria following 9/11 and calls for national unity, his pro-Southern treatment of the Civil War, like in similar instances before, could be acceptable.
+He was very wrong, and it became apparent when most critics and historians accused the film of promoting Lost Cause mythology and called it right-wing racist propaganda, even comparing it with the controversial The Birth of a Nation from one century earlier.
+This led to Gods and Generals completely failing at the box office and Turner abandoning his plans for a sequel.
+Most importantly, a precedent for cancelling pro-Southern works of art was set, first applied on screen and later in real life.

 RATING: 3/10 (+)